Giansass/python-project-template/README.md

    ```sh
    poetry env use python3
    ```
-4. Create the poetry.lock form the pyproject.toml
+4. Create the poetry.lock form the pyproject.toml (I decided to not committing the poetry.lock since the project doesn't not need to bee perfectly reproducible in other environments, here the [official documentation](https://python-poetry.org/docs/basic-usage/#committing-your-poetrylock-file-to-version-control))
    ```sh
    poetry lock
    ```